Early Childhood Special Education (ECSE)

 Below are state resources for students with disabilities ages 3-5:

-The Early Transition Memorandum of Understanding (PDF 108 KB) defines roles and responsibilities between the Department of Assistive and Rehabilitative Services, Division for ECI and the TEA within federal and state mandates.
+The Early Transition Memorandum of Understanding defines roles and responsibilities between the Texas Health and Human Services Commission (HHSC), Early Childhood Intervention (ECI), and the TEA within state and federal mandates.
 It coordinates an effective system of procedures between ECI and the TEA which guide and support transition services for families of children with disabilities who are approaching age three.

 Below are national resources for students with disabilities ages 3-5: